This picture has been shared online but also in exhibits, documentaries and other situations as a genuine Victorian advert for Asthma Cigarettes.

 Not only would countless people have realised that this face was not Dr. batty and that the brand was thus dodgy, but Dr. Sloan’s lawyers would also have pounced on them.

-So we can now say with 100% certainty that this is not a genuine Victorian sign but in stead a relatively recent Photoshop creation.
+So we can now say with 100% certainty that this is not a genuine Victorian sign but in stead a Photoshop creation.

-On a website discussing this image I found a confession by someone claiming to have made it;
+While continuing my search I eventually stumbled upon a website discussing this image that contained a confession by someone claiming to have made it;

 I should be able to shed some light on this.